Hannibal Directive: The Hannibal Directive

+The Hannibal Directive was officially revoked by the military in 2016.

+According to the Times of Israel, the directive was replaced by three separate directives in January 2017.
+They were named "True Test", "Tourniquet" and "Guardian of life" and dealt with abductions in the West Bank and outside Israel in peace time and a general directive for war time.
+Very little is known about the content of these directives or the eventual differences between them.
+One general difference between the new and the previous Hannibal directive is that now it is clearly stated that, in case of an attempted abduction, soldiers should fire at the abductors "while avoiding hitting the captive".

+A July 2024 Haaretz investigation revealed that the IDF ordered the Hannibal Directive to be used during the October 7 attacks.

+In September 2024 ABC News in Australia reported on the use of the Hannibal Directive on October 7.

-Controversy within the army
+Controversy within the IDF

 Dr. Avner Shiftan, an army physician with the rank of major, came across the Hannibal directive while on reserve duty in South Lebanon in 1999.
 In army briefings he "became aware of a procedure ordering soldiers to kill any IDF soldier if he should be taken captive by Hezbollah.
 This procedure struck me as being illegal and not consistent with the moral code of the IDF.
 I understood that it was not a local procedure but originated in the General Staff, and had the feeling that a direct approach to the army authorities would be of no avail, but would end in a cover-up."

 He contacted Asa Kasher, the Israeli philosopher noted for his authorship of Israel Defense Forces' Code of Conduct, who "found it difficult to believe that such an order exists" since this "is wrong ethically, legally and morally".
 He doubted that "there is anyone in the army" believing that 'better a dead soldier than an abducted soldier'.
 Haaretz article about Dr. Shiftan's experience was the first to be published in an Israeli newspaper.

 In contrast to the view of Kasher, the IDF Chief of Staff Shaul Mofaz said in an interview with Israeli daily Yedioth Ahronoth in 1999: "In certain senses, with all the pain that saying this entails, an abducted soldier, in contrast to a soldier who has been killed, is a national problem."
 Asked whether he was referring to cases like Ron Arad (an Air Force navigator captured in 1986) and Nachshon Wachsman (an abducted soldier killed in 1994 in a failed rescue attempt), he replied "definitely, and not only".